-Any information model could be expressed as a compound fact.
-In the example above the information model is a hierarchy.
-This information model might have also been modelled as a roll up had a total of all salary information been provided.
+Any concept arrangement pattern could be expressed as a compound fact.
+In the example above the concept arrangement pattern is a hierarchy.
+This concept arrangement pattern might have also been modelled as a roll up had a total of all salary information been provided.